mhernandezqa/web-app-testing-example/README.md

-# E-Shop Web App Testing Example
+# E-Commerce Web App Testing Example

 A fully functional EXAMPLE project written in Python showing how to perform UI tests on web applications with the Selenium library and the Pytest test framework.